Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Oats are the only cereal grain that contains globulin (a legume-like protein).
 Oat protein is nearly equivalent in quality to soy protein which has been shown by the World Health Organization to be the equal of meat, milk, and eggs.

-Oats are known as a morning breakfast cereal (such as Quaker Instant Oatmeal).
+Green oat straw is used as a medicinal herb for teas and other herbal preparations.
+Milled oats are known as a morning breakfast cereal (such as Quaker Instant Oatmeal).
 There are many other ways to incorporate oats into the diet such as cookies and granola bars.
 A nutritious tea can be made from a heaping tablespoon of oats brewed with one cup of water.

 Skin conditions benefit greatly from oats.
 A soothing bath for irritated skin can be made by running water through a clean sock containing several tablespoons of oats.
 Oats made into creams and ointments help clear up many skin disorders, such as acne.
 Cooked oatmeal can be used as a poultice to moisturize dry skin.
 Ground dried oats are a traditional ingredient in cosmetics and are used for their clearing and rejuvenating action.